-- To announce the location and time of a tribe meeting to get dad and child together one more time, as the invitations are made and hand-delivered to each member of the tribe.
+- To give dad and child intentional time together.
+Invitations are made and hand-delivered to each member of the tribe.

 Design a map giving directions to hosts' home on your first invitation.
 Use imagination in decorating map.